“botanical”

 Visitors Award (most Instagram likes) – $100

-The solo exhibition awarded as the Juror’s Award will be scheduled at a mutually agreed time for the duration of a month.
+The solo exhibition awarded as the Juror and Director Awards will be scheduled at a mutually agreed time for the duration of a month.

 SALES | The gallery has an online store and will include all images from the exhibition.
 The gallery will retain 30% of the sales price.
 When a print sells, there are two options.
 First, the artist may ship a signed print directly to the buyer.
 Or the gallery will print the image for the artist.
 Please see Printing Services for details.